alx-tools/Hack-The-Virtual-Memory/04. The Stack, registers and assembly code/README.md

 ## Hack the virtual memory, chapter 4: the stack, registers and assembly code

-This is the fifth chapter in a series around virtual memory.
-The goal is to learn some CS basics, but in a different and more practical way.
+This is the fifth chapter in a series about virtual memory.
+The goal is to learn some CS basics in a different and more practical way.

 If you missed the previous chapters, you should probably start there: